Osaka Right Now

 - Currency

-- Japanese Yen (JPY)
+- Japanese yen (JPY)

 - Language

-- Japanese, English common in tourist hubs
+- Japanese; basic English common in tourist areas, limited elsewhere

 - Tap water